W-Mirshod/W-Mirshod/README.md

 - 📄 Know about my experiences https://w-mirshod.com   (My personal Website)

-- 👨‍💻 All of my projects are available at https://github.com/W-Mirshod?tab=repositories
+- 👨‍💻 Many of my projects are available at https://github.com/W-Mirshod?tab=repositories

 - 📫 How to reach me **trading3526@gmail.com**